-When completing experiential educational course requirements at assigned sites, students are required to comply with the UCSOP Professional Attire Policy as a minimum expectation.
+When completing experiential educational course requirements at assigned sites, students are required to dress in "Appropriate Professional Attire" as outlined above.
 Any site-specific professional attire expectations as communicated by the preceptor, site, or Office of Experiential Education (via CORE ELMS) that are more stringent than the UCSOP policy will apply.
 In the case of conflicting policies, students should immediately contact the Executive Director of Experiential Education for clarification.